elefant-ai/Player2APIDemo-AIGods/README.md

 ### Step 4
 Then install via forge (drag into .minecraft/mods)
 ### Step 5
 Run the Player2 app, then open minecraft.
 Open a singleplayer world, and the character should greet you with a message.
 Simply type in chat, and the character will respond with chat messages, commands, or both.
+You can also press x to use voice chat with the god.

 # Development Setup:
 ### Step 1: